wp-plugins/postman-smtp/readme.txt

 == Frequently Asked Questions ==

-= Why should I use Postman over the hundreds of other SMTP plugins? =
+= Why should I use Postman over any other plugins?
+Can't I just tell Google to allow less secure apps?  =

-If you use other plugins to send Gmail or Hotmail, they're going to ask you for your Google or Hotmail password.
+If you use other plugins to send Gmail or Hotmail, they're going to ask you for your account password.
 And if you change your password, those same plugins will break.
 But Postman will continue to deliver your email without interruption.

-> **NEVER give out your Google or Hotmail password** to a 3rd-party or 3rd-party program that you don't fully trust.

-= Why do I need OAuth?
-Can't I just tell Google to allow less secure apps? =

 Google does have a setting to [allow less secure apps](https://support.google.com/accounts/answer/6010255) but that's a band-aid, not a solution.
-And this option is not available if you're using Google Apps to manage a domain.
+This option is not available if you're using *Google Apps* to manage a domain.

+Also, OAuth 2.0 provides focussed authorization.
+By giving other plugins your account password, they can do anything that you can do.
+Postman's OAuth 2.0 token allows access to Gmail or Hotmail only, and not, for example, your Google Docs or Microsoft Office Online.

+> **NEVER give out your Gmail or Microsoft password** to a 3rd-party or 3rd-party program that you don't fully trust.

-= I want my email to come from a different email address. = This is a big Internet **no-no**.
-At best, your email provider will simply re-write your correct email address, or maybe give you an authentication error when you try to send your mail.
+= I want my email to come from a different email address. = This is a big **no-no** and in OAuth/Password authentication mode, Postman doesn't allow it.
+At best, your email provider will simply re-write the correct email address, or maybe give you an authentication error when you try to connect.
 At worst, your IP or entire domain will end up on a SPAM blacklist.

-Most like want you mean to do is set the **reply-to header** of the e-mail.
+Most likely want you mean to do is set the **reply-to header** of the e-mail.
 This allows the email reply to be automatically addressed to a different email address.
 Contact Form 7 allows the reply-to header to be set.

+If you really, *really* want to send email from a different email address, connect anonymously by choosing "Authentication:none" in the configuration screen.

 = What is a Client ID? =
 To use OAuth, your website needs it's own Client ID.
 The Client ID is used to control authentication and authorization and is tied to the specific URL of your website.
 If you manage several website, you will need a different Client ID for each one.